-Pairing Your Cell Phone for the First Time
+Pairing a Cell Phone for the First Time

-Note: SYNC can support downloading up to approximately 1000 entries per Bluetooth-enabled cell phone.
+Note: SYNC can support downloading up to approximately 1,000 entries per Bluetooth-enabled cell phone.

 Note: Make sure to switch on the ignition and the radio.
 Put the transmission in position park (P) (automatic transmission) or neutral with the parking brake applied (manual transmission).